intel-lab-lkp/linux/Documentation/arch/arm64/booting.rst

 using blocks of up to 2 megabytes in size, it must not be placed within any 2M region which must be mapped with any specific attributes.

-NOTE: versions prior to v4.2 also require that the DTB be placed within the 512 MB region starting at text_offset bytes below the kernel Image.

 3. Decompress the kernel image
 ------------------------------